 - m2.
 Right-click Sum of Income in cell A3 and select Value Field Settings.
 In the dialog box, click Number Format.
 Under Category, click Currency, and change the Decimal places to 0.
 Be sure the \$ is showing next to Symbol.
 Click OK.
 Click OK again. - m3.
 On the PivotTable Analyze tab, in the Filter group, click Insert Slicer.
 Click Pool and then OK. - On the Slicer Options tab, in the Slicer Styles group, click Yellow. - m4.
 On the PivotTable Analyze tab, in the Filter group, click Insert Slicer.
 Click Item and then OK. - On the Slicer Options tab, in the Slicer Styles group, click Green. - m5.
 Click each slicer heading and drag into position. - m6.
-In the Pool slicer, click the Multi-Select button in the Pool slicer, click the Multi-Select button in the Pool slicer, click the Multi-Select button in the Pool slicer, click the pools you do not want leaving Beach, Haven, and Tropics. - Repeat the process in the Item slicer, leaving only Dive and Swim.
+In the Pool slicer, click the Multi-Select button .
+Then, click the pools you do not want leaving Beach, Haven, and Tropics. - Repeat the process in the Item slicer, leaving only Dive and Swim.